-To account for this, the Managing Entities and the Department mutually agree that for a program, practice, or strategy to be considered an EBP, it must meet one of the following options.
+The Managing Entities and the Department mutually agree that for a program, practice, or strategy to be considered an EBP, it must meet one of the following options.
 Following the selection of an option, the Network Service Provider must maintain sufficient documentation of registry selected for Option One and listed requirements for Option Two to support the decision.